QEDan/QEDan.github.io/running_webservices.md

   * You not only need copies of the data, but you have to know how to restore the data from a copy in case you lose the original.
 I suggest practicing this before you need to do it in real life.
 If you can't restore the data from a copy of the database, it is as good as lost anyway.
 * Update software regularly to apply security updates
   * Keep the base operating system on your server up-to-date
-  * Keep any docker images or applications on your server up-to-date
+  * Keep any Docker images or applications on your server up-to-date
   * Keep all client software such as web browsers or mobile apps up-to-date

 ## Conclusion

 I have tried to do a quick tour of what is involved in running your own web services.
 I hope this article encourages you to get started and try it out for yourself.
-Worrying about uptime, security, certificates, docker and everything all at once may seem intimidating, but don't let that stop you from getting started with something simple.
+Worrying about uptime, security, certificates, Docker and everything all at once may seem intimidating, but don't let that stop you from getting started with something simple.
 Installing a web server and getting a 'hello world' page, or even a 404 error on localhost is a first step and a good learning opportunity.
 Then move on to getting a simple service running that you don't put important data on so you don't have to worry about security and backups at all.
 Practice the basic skills and read the documentation to slowly work your way up to creating multi-service docker-compose servers with HTTPS that handles all your most important data.